She's With Them: Inside The World Of Hillary Clinton Superfans

 Thank you @HillaryClinton: for every laugh, every hug, every opportunity, and every word of encouragement.
 I am so lucky to have you in my corner 💙 pic.twitter.com/UFpGIwg5NN— Becca Brubaker (@itsmebeccam) December 2, 2017

 Kristen Blush — one of the recipients of the aforementioned late-night pizza while camped out for What Happened — is a photographer and fixture at HRC's events who authored The Revolution Is Female, a photography book celebrating Clinton's historic candidacy and the feminist movement that ensued.
-Blush, 38, also created a group called Babes for Hillary that would hold fundraisers and social events in NYC.
-Photos of many of the members ended up in the book.
-"I realized that we really needed a popular culture movement to help elect her," Blush says.
+Blush, 38, created a group called Babes for Hillary during the campaign that held fundraisers and social events in New York City.
+Photos of many of the members ended up in her book.
+"I realised that we really needed a popular culture movement to help elect her," Blush says.

 Social media plays a major part in keeping Clinton in the cultural consciousness and celebrating her accomplishments.
-The meme-ing of Hillary started back in 2012 when she was Secretary of State with the Texts from Hillary (Who could forget Texts from Hillary?) tumblr, which originated as a joke between two friends in a bar.
+The meme-ing of Hillary started back in 2012 when she was Secretary of State with the Texts from Hillary (Who could forget Texts from Hillary?) tumblr, which originated as a joke between two friends at a bar.
 (She even invited the creators to her office in the State Department and took photos with them.)
-But post-2016, the digital aspect of her fandom evolved into homages to her career, nostalgic photos of her youth, and lots of GIFs (think shimmying shoulder shake), which fan accounts like @HillaryPix supply daily.
-There's Hillary riding a unicorn in rainbow sunglasses during Pride Month!
-There she is in a black-and-white high school class photo!
-Some of the posts are encouragements to run for a second term, although Clinton has said she doesn't plan to run for office again.
+But post-2016, the digital aspect of her fandom evolved into homages to her career, nostalgic photos of her youth, and lots of GIFs (think shimmying shoulder shake), which fan accounts like @HillaryPix, which currently has close to 14,000 followers, supply daily.
+You'll see everything from Clinton riding a unicorn in rainbow sunglasses during Pride Month to a young Hillary in a black-and-white high school class photo.
+Not an insignificant number of the posts are encouragements to run for a second term, although Clinton has said she doesn't plan to run for office again.

 Advertisement

-"She reawakened my feminism, and she made me political in a way I never was before 2016," the woman who runs @HillaryPix, who prefers to stay anonymous because of trolls, tells Refinery29, echoing the words of many women who wrote to Clinton after the election.
+"She reawakened my feminism, and she made me political in a way I never was before 2016," the woman who runs @HillaryPix, who prefers to stay anonymous to avoid more online harassment, tells Refinery29, echoing the words of many women who wrote to Clinton after the election.
 "I joined Twitter in early 2016 because I couldn’t believe the sexism and misogyny she was facing in her presidential campaign.
-Twitter was a a way to defend her, and I thought I might get 20 or 30 followers if I was lucky.
+Twitter was a way to defend her, and I thought I might get 20 or 30 followers if I was lucky.
 As it turned out, I wasn’t alone."

-As she veers further away from public figure-dom and deeper into private citizenry, Clinton's relationships with her fans — "super" or otherwise — seem to be deepening.
+As she veers further away from public figure-dom and deeper into private citizenry, Clinton's relationships with her fans, "super" or otherwise, seem to be deepening.
 "There are days when the amount of time she spends on social media, she wouldn’t like to admit!"
-Merrill says.
+Merrill says, laughing.
 "She’s no longer doing six to seven events a day, after all.
 But she’s hearing from people personally whom she might not otherwise get a chance to interact with."

 Advertisement